 We have to live with the extra line -D PYTHON3_PACKAGES_PATH=/usr/lib/python3/dist-packages.

 As of Python 3.12, the installation in the dist-packages folder is deprecated in favour of the site-package folder.

 It may be advisable to install the lightdm desktop instead of the gdm3 when prompted during the initial installation, saving about 500 MByte of precious memory space.
 It can make all the difference, especially with memory-hungry deep learning models.
 Although some of you probably prefer the Ubuntu look and feel to the somewhat archaic lxdm experience.

 Before installing OpenCV on your Jetson Nano, consider overclocking.
 When the CUDA accelerator is not used, which is in most daily applications, the Jetson Nano has a quad ARM Cortex-A57 core running at 1.4 GHz.
 Compared to the quad Cortex-A72 at 1.5 GHz of the Raspberry Pi 4, there isn't that great a difference.
 Especially with an overclocked RPi.
 In that case, it will beat the Jetson in most tasks.
 Except, of course, when the CUDA kicks in.
 On this page the overclocking of the Jetson Nano is covered.

 Basically, there are three ways to install OpenCV on a machine.
-Let's take a closer look and, more importantly their differences.
+Let's take a closer look.

 First, we have the Python package manager pip.